immunomind/docs/docs/source/concepts/basics/data-units.md

 Basic units of data operations are:

-- **Chain** is one V(D)J rearranged molecule / contig / chemistry read (e.g. a single TRA, TRB, IGH, IGL).
+- **Chain** is a single V(D)J sequence record (read/contig/molecule), e.g., TRA, TRB, IGH, or IGL.
 This is a minimally possible data unit, a building block of everything.
-In case of single-chain data, chain is the same as barcode.
-Never changes after ingest; you can always drill back to the exact sequence.
+It is the smallest sequence-level unit and remains immutable after ingest so you can always drill down to its exact nucleotide/amino-acid sequence and annotations.

+- **Barcode** is a physical container that can hold 0, 1, or multiple chains.
+    - Single-cell: a droplet/cell barcode.
+    - Spatial: a spot barcode (may capture transcripts from multiple cells).
+    - Bulk: the term “barcode” is not used; instead, sequences are grouped into "clonotypes" within a sample.
-- **Barcode** is a physical container that stores zero, one, or many chains.
-In single‑cell it's a droplet == cell; in bulk it's the same as assembled "clonotype"; in spatial it's a spot.
-Barcode sometimes equals to cell.
-It is a biological unit that "stores" relevant biological data and uses for aggregation of same chains and computing counts of same receptors coming from different barcodes.
+It is a biological unit that "stores" relevant biological data and is used for aggregation of same chains and computing counts of same receptors coming from different barcodes.
 Inherits any per‑cell / per‑sample metadata you add.

-- **Receptor** is a logical unit.
-A logical grouping of chains that you want to treat as one biological receptor.
-This is a minimal unit for AIRR statistics.
-There are two components to it: receptor features and receptor chains, alltogether comprising a receptor schema that you define in order to do downstream analysis.
-Receptor features are usually CDR3 amino acid sequences or CDR3 amino acid sequences plus Variable gene segment.
-Receptor chains can be: single chain, α+β pair, heavy+light pair, or even all chains sharing the same CDR3/V/J.
+- **Receptor** is a logical grouping of chains that represents one biological receptor instance used for downstream analysis and reporting.
+All immune repertoire statistics or receptor tracking is computed on receptors.
+It is defined by a user-specified receptor schema consisting of:
+    - Receptor features: typically CDR3 amino-acid (AA) sequence, optionally combined with V gene (and, if desired, J gene or length).
+    - Receptor chains: e.g., single chain, α+β (TCR), heavy+light (BCR), or other well-defined groupings.
+In multi-chain cases (e.g., dual-α), specify your pairing/merging rules.

 To summarise: chains are how `immundata` stores the information, barcodes bundle chains together, and receptors are the minimal units on which repertoire statistics are computed.